ThisElixir/People-repeats/README.md

 -Predict other people's reaction to themselves and others, also explain the past behavior.
 -Exploit weaknesses or empower abilities people may or may not be aware they have.

+How to identify a pattern

+Detecting patterns at first glance accurately is possible once you have a faint idea of the way others picture themselves, and it increases in accuracy of prediction as you come close the the inner narrative which is always consistent within itself